Overseas experience

-Overseas Experience (OE) is a New Zealand term for an extended overseas working period or holiday.
-Sometimes referred to as "The big OE" in reference to the extended duration of the travel - typically at least one year, and often extended far longer.
-It is however generally expected that the person returns after a few years; armed with the work and life experience, and wider outlook obtained overseas.
-This is considered important to one's career development, especially among professionals.
+Overseas experience (OE) is a New Zealand term for an extended overseas working period or holiday.
+It is sometimes referred to as the "big OE", in reference to the extended duration of the travel: typically at least one year, and often extended far longer.
+It is however generally expected that the person returns after a few years with work and life experience and a wider outlook.
+This is considered important to career development, especially among professionals.

-From the 1950s, OEs were often centred on London, and were described as going home, a working holiday, or an overseas trip until the term OE was popularised by New Zealand cartoonist and columnist Tom Scott in the mid 1970s.
+From the 1950s, OEs were often centred on London, and were described as "going home", a "working holiday", or an "overseas trip", until the term OE was popularised by New Zealand cartoonist and columnist Tom Scott in the mid 1970s.